kriwd39/copper-electrolysis-module/procedure.md

 - Wipe down the work area.

 ## Notes
 - If the current density is too high (e.g., > 2 A dm⁻²), the anode may form a black coating of copper(II) oxide (CuO) or copper(I) oxide (Cu₂O) instead of dissolving cleanly.
+This side reaction reduces the current efficiency for copper dissolution and may lead to a black coating on the anode.
 To avoid this, keep the current below 1 A for electrodes of the size recommended.
 - The experiment can be repeated with different currents or times to investigate the relationship between charge passed and mass change (Faraday’s law).